Melbourne Storm: Brisbane Broncos

 The Melbourne Storm has a rivalry with Brisbane, built in large part on the large number of finals games played between the teams, including one final in each year from 2004 to 2009, with the Melbourne club winning all but one of them.
 The move of Brisbane assistant coach Craig Bellamy to Melbourne has also been attributed to fueling the rivalry, as well as the wide spread of Queensland Origin players across their squads in the better part of the past decade.

 Every year since Brisbane's victory over Melbourne in the 2006 Grand Final, Melbourne have ended Brisbane's season by knocking them out of the finals.
 Melbourne captain Cameron Smith commented on the rivalry prior to their 2009 Preliminary Final at Etihad Stadium.

 The Brisbane Broncos defeated Melbourne 15–8 in the 2006 NRL Grand Final.
 Melbourne sought revenge through a 40–0 thrashing in the 2007 Qualifying Final at Olympic Park Stadium.
 The 2008 Semi-Final at Suncorp Stadium ended with Melbourne dramatically winning 16–14 with a try on the final play of the game.
 In 2009, Brisbane were again beaten by eventual premiers Melbourne, this time 40–10 at Etihad Stadium, catapulting the Melbourne club to their 4th consecutive Grand Final Appearance.
-In 2017, the two sides met in the preliminary final where Melbourne defeated Brisbane 30-0.
-Since the 2006 decider, Brisbane have played Melbourne on 34 occasions and only won four times.
+In 2017, the two sides met in the preliminary final where Melbourne defeated Brisbane 30–0.
+Since the 2006 Grand Final, Melbourne have only lost to Brisbane five times across 36 matches.

+In round 27 of the 2023 NRL season, the two sides met in the final round of the regular campaign.
+Brisbane and Melbourne both rested several players as each team had qualified for the finals.
+Melbourne would go on to win the game 32–22 which denied Brisbane their first Minor Premiership since the 2000 NRL season.
+The two sides met the following week in the 2023 qualifying final with Brisbane defeating Melbourne 26–0 to book a place in the preliminary final.
+It was the first time Brisbane had beaten Melbourne at Suncorp Stadium since 2009 and the first time that they had defeated Melbourne in 14 attempts.

+The two sides would meet in the 2025 NRL Grand Final.
+Melbourne lead the match 22-12 at half-time but conceded 14 unanswered points to lose 26-22.